Please contact us if you have any questions or comments or would just like some encouragement?

 6. Do you find that faith and spiritual values play a role in your (work) (day) (marriage) (perspective on life)?

-7. When you go to sleep at night, does anxiety or stress steal your sleep from you?
+7. When you sleep at night, does anxiety or stress steal your sleep from you?
 Do you know how I overcame my anxiety after I became a Christian?

 8. How have your personal experiences while growing up affected the way you think of God?